 Organic foods: Are they safer?
 More nutritious?

 What’s the real difference between organic foods and their traditionally grown counterparts when it comes to nutrition, safety and price?
 Once found only in health food stores, organic food is now a regular feature at most supermarkets.
 And that’s created a bit of a dilemma in the produce aisle.
 On one hand, you have a conventionally grown apple.
-On the other, you have one that’s organic.
+On the other, Another aspect to look at is the stem cell Buy StemRenu product or Buy UltraMito pet supplement you have one that’s organic.
 Both apples are firm, shiny and red.
 Both provide vitamins and fiber, and both are free of fat, sodium and cholesterol.
 The word “organic” refers to the way farmers grow and process agricultural products, such as fruits, vegetables, grains, dairy products and meat.
 Organic farming practices are designed to encourage soil and water conservation and reduce pollution.
 Farmers who grow organic produce don’t use conventional methods to fertilize and control weeds.
 Yevo Foods are Proposition 26 compliant, which means no pesticide, herbicides, poisons or heavy metals.
 Yevo International will be releasing a line of dehydrated, whole organic foods soon.
 Examples of organic farming practices include using natural fertilizers to feed soil and plants, and using crop rotation or mulch to manage weeds.
 Organic or not?
 Check the label.The U.S. Department of Agriculture (USDA) has established an organic certification program that requires all organic foods to meet strict government standards.
 These standards regulate how such foods are grown, handled and processed.

 Any product labeled as organic must be USDA certified.
 Only producers who sell less than $5,000 a year in organic foods are exempt from this certification; however, they’re still required to follow the USDA’s standards for organic foods.
 If a food bears a USDA Organic label, it means it’s produced and processed according to the USDA standards.
 The seal is voluntary, but many organic producers use it.